 Majors are strongly encouraged to diversify their courses within the department and to consider related courses in other departments in order to acquaint themselves with the different disciplines and approaches that Near Eastern and Judaic Studies embraces.
+To view the overall requirements for each track, please see the NEJS Bulletin Page.

 How to Become an Undergraduate Major